Ansampes/PLPAWEEK1-DAY-2/README.md

 In the upper-right corner of any GitHub page, click on the "+" icon and select "New repository".

-Alternatively, you can use the GitHub CLI by running gh repo create and following the prompts1.
+Alternatively, you can use the GitHub CLI by running gh repo create and following the prompts.

 Name and Describe Your Repository:

 Enter a short, memorable name for your repository (e.g., "hello-world").

-Optionally, add a description to provide context about your project14.
+Optionally, add a description to provide context about your project.

 Choose Repository Visibility: